distancify/handbook/development/guidelines/acceptance-criteria-format.md

 <tr>
     <td>
         Scenario <b>Cancel allowed</b>:<br>
-        Reason: Orders may only be cancelled in specific states due to business rules.
+        Comment: Orders may only be cancelled in specific states due to business rules.
         <ul>
             <li>Given the order is in status Confirmed</li>
             <li>When I open the order in Zendesk</li>